-Glen Coulthard is an assistant professor in the First Nations Studies Program and the Department of Political Science.
+Glen Coulthard is an associate professor in First Nations and Indigenous Studies and in the Department of Political Science.
 Glen has written and published numerous articles and chapters in the areas of contemporary political theory, indigenous thought and politics, and radical social and political thought (marxism, anarchism, post-colonialism).
 His most recent work on Frantz Fanon and the politics of recognition won Contemporary Political Theory’s Annual Award for Best Article of the Year in 2007.
 He is Yellowknives Dene.

 Co-edited with Andrée Boisselle, Avigail Eisenberg, and Jeremy Webber.
 Recognition and Self-Determination.
 Vancouver: University of British Columbia Press, forthcoming.